 Why Go for Exchanging

-Whether it’s cheaper to refill propane or exchange, the answer is, refilling will get you your money’s worth.
+Whether it’s cheaper to refill propane or exchange, the answer is that refilling will get you your money’s worth.
 However, exchanging is not as bad as it seems, and it’s okay if you prefer to go down that road.

 Process is Fast

-It’s easier for you to find more tank exchanging locations rather than refilling ones.
+It’s easier to find more tank exchanging locations than refilling ones.
 Along with your nearest gas station or convenience store, chain supermarkets like Walmart and Home Depot offer propane tank exchange services.

 Tanks are Certified

 When you exchange the propane tanks, they are always certified, reliable, tested, and safe.
-You are guaranteed no leaks, and even if they do take place, you can contact the vendors and demand for damage control.
+You are guaranteed no leaks; even if they take place, you can contact the vendors and demand damage control.

 Disadvantages of Exchanging